Towards Multi-Sense Cross-Lingual Alignment of Contextual Embeddings

 To verify the effectiveness of our proposed sense-aware cross entropy loss, we implement the monolingual models on top of ELMo and BERT with the changes described in \Cref{subsec:ca_softmax}, which are named \textbf{SaELMo} (Sense-aware ELMo) and \textbf{SaBERT} (Sense-aware BERT) respectively.
 The algorithm for dynamic pruning of redundant word senses is optional, which is implemented on SaELMo only.

 \paragraph{Pretraining settings} We use the one billion word language modeling benchmark data \citep{chelba2013billion} to pretrain all the monolingual models.
 The corpus is preprocessed with the provided scripts, and then converted to lowercase.
 We do not apply any subword tokenization.
 We use similar hyper-parameters as \citet{Peters:2018} to train the ELMo and SaELMo models, and similar hyper-parameters as \citet{devlin2018bert} to train 4-layer BERT-Tiny and SaBERT-Tiny.
 Next sentence prediction task is disabled in BERT-Tiny and SaBERT-Tiny, since this task is irrelevant to our proposed changes.
-See Appendix~\ref{sec:appendix_train_mono} for a complete list of hyper-parameters.
+See \S\ref{sec:appendix_train_mono} for a complete list of hyper-parameters.

 \paragraph{Word sense disambiguation (WSD)} Since our context-aware cross entropy loss is designed to learn word senses better in the context, we first conduct experiments to compare our monolingual model with the original models on the WSD task \citep{raganato-etal-2017-word}, which is a task to associate words in context with the most suitable entry in a pre-defined sense inventory.
-We use a similar framework as \citet{Peters:2018} to evaluate the monolingual models.\footnote{We modified the script from: https://github.com/drgriffis/ELMo-WSD-reimplementation.git} We use SemCor 3.0 \citep{miller1993semantic} as training data, and Senseval/SemEval series \citep{edmonds2001senseval,moro2015semeval,navigli2013semeval,pradhan2007semeval,snyder2004english} as test data.
-We use the pretrained models to compute the average of contextual representations for each sense in training data, and then classify the senses of the target words in test sentences by finding the nearest neighbour.
-WSD results are presented in Table \ref{table:wsd_result}.
+We use SemCor 3.0 \citep{miller1993semantic} as training data, and Senseval/SemEval series \citep{edmonds2001senseval,moro2015semeval,navigli2013semeval,pradhan2007semeval,snyder2004english} as test data.
+We use the pretrained models to compute the average of contextual representations for each sense in training data, and then classify the senses of the target words in test sentences by finding the nearest neighbour from all senses entries without pre-filtering senses by lemma.\footnote{We use the evaluation code from \url{https://github.com/drgriffis/ELMo-WSD-reimplementation.git}.} WSD results are presented in Table \ref{table:wsd_result}.
 SaELMo shows significant performance improvements over the baseline ELMo model in all of the five test sets.
 SaBERT-Tiny also outperforms BERT-Tiny except on SE07, which is the smallest among the five test sets.